-- Made of safe materials: The bottle is made from food safe, 18/8 stainless steel (304 grade).
+- Made with safe materials: The bottle is made with food safe, 18/8 stainless steel (304 grade).
 Thinksport performs extensive tests to ensure there aren’t toxic chemicals in their products.

 - No liner: I love that this bottle does not have an interior plastic liner/coating over the stainless steel.
 It seems safer and cleaner to drink from, and it is safe for hot liquids.

 - Two places to open it: There are two twist on/off caps.
-The drinking spout on top is smaller and can be covered with the mouthpiece/guard.
+The drinking spout on top is smaller.
+You can cover it with the mouthpiece/guard.
 The second is the entire cap which has a wider mouth which makes it easy to refill and also to clean.

 - Easy to carry: The contoured design makes it easy to hold while drinking.
 When walking or hiking with it, we tend to carry it by the loop handle.

-- Leak-proof: Both the drinking spout and the main cap are twist on/off so you can be sure they are sealed.
+- Leak-proof: Both the drinking spout and the main cap are twist on/off so you can be sure they seal properly.
 There is also a plastic ring inside the main cap to ensure it remains leak-proof.
 The bottle comes with an extra plastic ring.

 - Easy to refill: While at home, I remove the larger cap and fill water directly into the bottle, not via drinking spout the way my kids do at school.
 They need to refill their 17 ounce water bottles several times a day being out for recess when it is 100+ degrees.
 It is easy for them to remove the covered mouthpiece/guard and refill it through the smaller hole.
 This is great because they can use one hand to hold the bottle and other to access water from the fountain.
 The mouthpiece stays attached to the bottle so they don’t have to hold it separately or put it on the ground while they are filling up.

-- Covered mouthpiece: The mouthpiece can be covered when not in use and isn’t exposed.
+- Covered mouthpiece: The mouthpiece can be covered when not in use.
+It won’t be exposed.

 - Mesh ice screen/filter: Until moving to Tucson we never needed to put ice in our water bottles.
 Now we do.
 This stainless steel mesh screen has proven to be a great asset.
 You can drink without ice cubes falling out.
 The strainer has also enabled me to put a teabag in my water bottle, as it doesn’t interfere with my drinking.
 This is something I’ve never toted around before: iced tea and hot tea!
-I’m hooked.
+I love it!